asmeurer/mypython/README.md

 - Up arrow (at the top of the line) always goes to the previous command, regardless of the text before the cursor.
 - Same with down arrow.
+- You don't have to up/down arrow a bunch to navigate history with multiline statements.
+- C-n/C-p always navigate history.
+- C-</C-> do what you'd expect from emacs.
+- C-{/C-} do what you'd expect from emacs.
 - M-p and M-P do reverse and forward history search (show previous commands that start with the text before the cursor).
 - Support for bracketed paste (pasting stuff in the terminal "just works"